Jxredkong/3D-interactive-portfolio/README.md

 - Creative motion designs that enhance storytelling and keep users engaged.

 ### 🌌 **Space-Themed Design**
-- Particles floating on a dark, cosmic background simulate an outer-space vibe.
+- Shooting stars streaking across a dark, cosmic background simulate an outer-space vibe.
 - Adds a unique and futuristic look to the portfolio.

 ### 📱 **Responsive Design**